SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 If you want to get an in-depth overview of the Filbert Street Steps and the surrounding areas, then you have a few guided tour options.

-In addition to the Filbert Street Steps, you will find a variety of other wonderful stairways all around town.
+In addition to the Filbert Street Steps, you will find a variety of other stunning stairways all around town.
 These are just a few of my favorites.

 16th Avenue Mosaic Stairs: This set of mosaic stairs is a popular stop for visitors.
 It's a set of staircases that feature the picture of a sun, a moon, and a large swirling design with fish and other sea creatures mixed in.
 You will find them in the Sunset District at 16th Avenue and Moraga.

 Hidden Garden Stairs: Just a few blocks away, you will find one of my favorites, the Hidden Garden Stairs.
 This set also features mosaic designs with large flowers on each set of stairs.
-They are often shaded by the large trees around them and there are rarely people on the stairs.
+The large trees around them often shade them, and people rarely are on the stairs, so you may have them all to yourself.
 They are at 16th and Kirkham.

-More Stairways in SF: You will find some other great stairways all around SF.
+More Stairways in SF: You will find some other inspiring stairways all around SF.
 Find more of my favorites here.

 Comments?
 Questions?
 Suggestions?